 It's not a big deal if you have an accident and break a piece of inlay in your Hileman jewelry.
 We can remove the damaged piece and install a new matching piece of inlay without a problem.
 A diamond drill bit is used to remove the damaged stone and epoxy and new piece of stone is carefully fit into the space.
 The new inlay is ground down flush with the existing inlay and the entire piece is run through a series of diamond polishing wheels until all the dents and scratches are removed from the metal and stones.
 The inlay is repolished on a leather wheel with a polishing compound and then buffed to a brilliant polish.
-Your jewelry is now restored to like new condition!
+Your jewelry is now repaired and restored to like new condition!

-To get the repair process started, ship the jewelry to us and we will contact you with an estimate if requested.
+To get the jewelry repair process started, ship the jewelry to us and we will contact you with an estimate for the repairs if requested.
 It is difficult to give you an accurate estimate without having the jewelry here in the studio to evaluate the damages under the microscope.
 You can send us a close up photo for a ballpark estimate but that estimate could change once we complete a thorough examination.
 Please include your name, physical address (for UPS shipping), phone number, email address and approximate value of the jewelry in the box with a brief description of the jewelry and what you would like repaired.
 We will contact you with an estimate shortly after receiving your jewelry for repair.
 If damage is extensive we may give you options for complete and/or partial repair.
-Once you give us permission to proceed it could take 2 to 6 weeks to complete your repair depending on our work load.
+Once you give us permission to proceed it could take 2 to 6 weeks to complete your inlay jewelry repair depending on our work load.
 You may pay for the repair by check, credit card or request an invoice be sent through PayPal.
 Your repair will not be shipped until payment is completed unless other arrangements are agreed upon.
 Your repaired jewelry will be shipped back to you via UPS and you will receive a tracking number if you provide an email address with your contact information.